-When the internal laser source is a C-band (MX65E) or L-band (MX65E-LB) tunable laser, tap on the Laser Monitors pane on the Home page to access the Laser Settings page.
-This page is not available when the 1310 nm (MX65E-1310) fixed-wavelength source is the internal laser.
-The laser type is denoted in the Options label on the rear panel of the instrument (please see Figure 3 for location of the Options label).
+When the internal laser source is a C-band or L-band tunable laser, tap on the Laser Monitors pane on the home page to access the Laser Settings page.
+This page is not available when the 850 nm or 1310 nm fixed-wavelength source is the internal laser.
+When the internal laser is not the standard C-band tunable laser, the laser type is denoted in the Options label on the rear panel of the instrument (please see Figure 6 for location of the Options label).